760ceb3b9c0ba4872cadf3ce35a7a494/fediiverse/docs/setup-server.md

 next you need to start nginx using the /nginx directory. my goto command is `killall nginx; nginx -p ./nginx -c nginx.conf` from the root of this repo. this will use port 443 on your machine.
 (NOTE, the default logs path is `/var/log/nginx/3ds/`, so make sure that path exists or change it in the conf files!)

-now hopefully its working. check the logs to make sure.
+at this point it should be working. check the logs to make sure.

-to test if the old ssl support is working, you can use firefox. add the ca_cert.pem to your firefox certificate store, then enable the `about:config` flag that enables >=sslv3 (security.tls.version.min i think). then go to `https://127.0.0.1:443` and it should give you a Bad Gateway but the padlock should indicate your encryption is working.

 ## step 4: dns
 make sure your computer is connected to the network your 3ds will be on. they should be on the same LAN and should be able to talk to eachother.